-K1 CO1 Able to know the rights and responsibility of consumers.
-K2 CO2 Understanding the various procedure of redress. К3 CO3 Applying the role of different agencies in establishing product and service standards.
-K4 CO4 To enable them to handle the business firms' interface with consumers.
+CO1 Able to know the rights and responsibility of consumers.
+K1 to K5 CO2 Understand the importance and benefits of Consumer Protection Act.
+CO3 Applying the role of different agencies in establishing product and service standards. $ $ Ξ CO4 Analyse to handle the business firms' interface with consumers.
+CO5 Assess Quality and Standardization of consumer affairs